verdaux/BookNotes/Phrases/Impressors 16.md

 - [ ] As free as a pocketless jeans
 - [ ] Everyone who fails as a (role: father/ engineer) says that to me
 - [ ] Can't decide if this is cute or dangerous
+- [ ] Can plug in the USB in 2 tries